 Under F5VC’s leadership, the ECE Taskforce (composed of VCOE, CDR, and F5VC) continued to support the local childcare system during COVID-19.
 The taskforce:

-Like so many organizations, F5VC quickly adapted to meet the needs of young children and their families during the pandemic.
-With support from First 5 California, and in partnership with Food Share, VCF5 distributed diapers, masks, and other critical supplies to childcare providers throughout the county.
+With support from First 5 California, and in partnership with Food Share, F5VC distributed diapers, masks, and other critical supplies to childcare providers throughout the county.
 Through these efforts we were able to distribute more than 130,000 diapers to families in need.

-The pandemic exacerbated food insecurity in Ventura County, which is why F5VC staff is grateful for the opportunities to continue to volunteer at Food Share to assist in fighting against hunger in Ventura County.
+F5VC staff has continued to volunteer at Food Share to assist in fighting against hunger in Ventura County.